sipolac/cryptogram-solver/README.md

   --log_temp_end LOG_TEMP_END
                         log of final temperature --lamb_start LAMB_START
-                        poisson lambda for number of additional letter swaps in beginning; use 0 for single swaps --lamb_end LAMB_END   poisson lambda for number of additional letter swaps at end; use 0 for single swaps -l, --load_solver     load pre-fitted solver
+                        Poisson lambda for number of additional letter swaps in beginning; use 0 for single swaps --lamb_end LAMB_END   Poisson lambda for number of additional letter swaps at end; use 0 for single swaps -l, --load_solver     load pre-fitted solver
   -s, --save_solver     save fitted solver for use later